-Nonprofit organizations will arise in situations where the consumers feel unable to accurately evaluate the quantity and the X quality of the product or service.
-On account of the distribution i.e. it prohibits the distribution of earnings to persons who exercise control over the firm), profit organization offers the consumers the advantage provision of higher quality services.
+Nonprofit organizations will arise in situations where the consumers feel unable to accurately evaluate the quantity and the quality of the product or service.
+On account of the distribution constraint (i.e. it prohibits the distribution of residual earnings to persons who exercise control over the firm), the non profit organization offers the consumers the advantage of the provision of higher quality services.

-Nonprofit organizations as a group share at least characteristics: 1. they do not earn pecuniary return invested capital; and 2. they claim to serve some social purpose significant point is that the objectives of the typical noè profit organization are by their very nature designed to keep the organization constantly on the brink of financial catastrophes for such a group, the quality of the services it provides become an end in itself.
+Nonprofit organizations as a group share at least two basic characteristics: 1. they do not earn pecuniary return on invested capital; and 2. they claim to serve some social purpose.
+The significant point is that the objectives of the typical non profit organization are by their very nature designed to keep the organization constantly on the brink of financial catastrophe; for such a group, the quality of the services it provides becomes an end in itself.

-only through its quality aspirations do the social goals enterprise contribute to its contributions.
-The concern of the typical nonprofit organization the size and composition of its clientele often causes operating revenue to be lower than if services would be priced to achieve a simple profit-maximization goal.
-In short, a low price 💆 for the product of a nonprofit group is normally an inevitable good poppoud up poppoud u The desire to provide a product of as high a quality as possible and to distribute the product in a manner other than that which maximizes revenue, creates another unusual situation.
+Nor only through its quality aspirations do the social goals of the nonprofit enterprise contribute to its financial contributions.
+The concern of the typical nonprofit organization for the size and composition of its clientele often causes operating revenue to be lower than if services would be priced to achieve a simple profit-maximization goal.
+In short, a low price for the product of a nonprofit group is normally an inevitable consequence of its objectives.

+The desire to provide a product of as high a quality as possible and to distribute the product in a manner other than that which maximizes revenue, creates another unusual situation.
 For such an enterprise a substantial increase in the demand for its product may well worsen the organization's financial health.
 An increased number of orchestral performances may well increase the size of the contributions required for solvency.